Font Import: Load TTF, OTF, WOFF, and TTC Files

 How It Works

-Section titled “How It Works”The Sharp feature intelligently adjusts the vector paths of each glyph to align them with the pixel grid.
+Section titled “How It Works”The Sharp feature adjusts the vector paths of each glyph to align them with the pixel grid.

-- Snap Strength: Controlled by a percentage (0-100%).
+- Snap strength is controlled by a percentage (0-100%).

 Recommended Settings